 It also happens that Trello is a bit of a modern-day automaton fair.
 Did you know that you can have almost anything happen automatically in Trello?
 I am the creator of Butler for Trello, a popular automation tool for Trello inspired by the magic of those childhood experiences, and would like to introduce you to the world of Trello automation.

 Imagine having an assistant that can be instructed to react to your actions on the board.
 You tell him: “When I move a card to the “Done” list, please mark the due date complete in a card, add a green label and post a comment saying ‘@board I got this’.”
 Then, every time you move a card to “Done,” those actions are performed on the card—as if by magic.

-You can set up rules just like that one using the Butler Power-Up.
+You can set up rules just like that one using Butler, which is built into every Trello board.
 Importantly, you don’t need to know any computer programming: the rules are entered in plain English.

 There are so many ways that Butler can give you a hand, but here are some of my favorites:

 - When a card is added to a list, automatically add a specific checklist, and then set a due date for X amount of days later.

 - When you are added to a card, automatically copy that card to the top of the “To Do” list on your personal board and link the cards together.

 - Every Saturday at 9:55am, copy five randomly-selected cards from list “Yoga Poses” to list “Saturday Practice.”
 (Highly specific but you get the idea!)